Gurobi/gurobi-optimods/docs/source/mods/line-optimization.rst

 .. dropdown:: Background: Optimization Model with Approach 2

-    This Mod is implemented by formulating a Linear Program (LP) and solving it using Gurobi.
+    This Mod is implemented by formulating a mixed integer linear program and solving it using Gurobi.
 We have binary variables :math:`x_{l,f}` for each line frequency combination indicating if line :math:`l` is operated with frequency :math:`f`.
 We define continuous variables :math:`y_{suv}\geq 0` for the number of passengers starting their trip in station :math:`s` and traveling on edge :math:`(u,v)`.

     The formulation can be stated as follows: